lpatruno/sagemaker-course/README.md

 # Build, Deploy, and Monitor ML Models with Amazon SageMaker

+**Note**: This branch contains updates to port the code to [v2 of the SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/v2.html) which was [released on August 4th, 2020](https://pypi.org/project/sagemaker/#history).

 This is the repository for my online course [Build, Deploy, and Monitor ML Models with Amazon SageMaker](https://mlinproduction.teachable.com/p/build-deploy-and-monitor-ml-models-with-amazon-sagemaker?utm_source=mlinproduction&utm_medium=github&utm_campaign=course_repo).

 If you'd like to learn more about the course, [check out this webinar](https://twimlai.com/sagemaker?utm_source=ml_in_production_webinar&utm_medium=affiliate_course&utm_campaign=sagemaker_course_202008) I recorded with Sam Charrington of the TWiML podcast.